Strange but True (film): Plot

 Melissa gives birth to her baby and a flashback shows the night Ronnie died in an accident while being chauffeured in a limousine.
-He was standing out the sunroof shouting that he loved Melissa, at her behest, and the limo driver was distracted.
-Charlene is seen holding Melissa's baby while Philip and Richard look on.
+He was standing out the sunroof shouting that he loved Melissa, at her behest, and the limo driver, distracted, crashes.
+During the flashback is a montage of each family member finding out about Ronnie’s death.
+In the present, Melissa is seen hugging Charlene, who is seen holding Melissa's baby while Philip and Richard look on.